isabella232/dynamic-media-classic.en-1/help/application-setup.md

 ## Optimize Files {#optimize-files}

-As you upload files to the Scene7 Publishing System, the system optimizes them for storage and publishing.
+As you upload files to the Dynamic Media Classic, the system optimizes them for storage and publishing.
 If the upload process is interrupted, however, some images cannot be optimized.
 In this case, you see the “Image not yet optimized” message.
 You can, however, optimize these files if you are an administrator.

-Scene7 Publishing System searches through your files and optimizes only those images that were not fully optimized before.
+Dynamic Media Classic searches through your files and optimizes only those images that were not fully optimized before.

 1. Choose **Setup** &gt; **Application Setup**, and then select O**ptimize Files**.
 1. Enter information for the optimization job and click **Submit**.